Bulk Uploader redirect removal instructions

 What is Bulk Uploader?

-Bulk Uploader is an add-on created by Webcraftic and Ash Durham, it is known that cyber criminals often hijack this WordPress plugin with a purpose to generate traffic to malicious websites such as jackielovesdogs[.]com, tomorrowwillbehotmaybe[.]com, activeandbanflip[.]com, beforwardreallygo[.]com and others.
-These are the addresses that website owners who use the Bulk Uploader add-on or people who visit their websites are forced to visit when cyber criminals hijack the aforementioned add-on.
+Bulk Uploader is an add-on created by Webcraftic and Ash Durham.
+Cyber criminals often hijack this WordPress plugin to generate traffic for malicious websites such as jackielovesdogs[.]com, tomorrowwillbehotmaybe[.]com, activeandbanflip[.]com, beforwardreallygo[.]com, and others.
+Website owners who use the Bulk Uploader add-on, or people who visit their websites, are forced to visit these rogue sites when cyber criminals hijack the Bulk Uploader add-on.

-Bulk Uploader is not a malicious application, however, cyber criminals misuse it to hijack legitimate websites and force their owners/administrators and visitors to visit addresses of websites that might be malicious (used to distribute malware, various unwanted applications and so on).
-These websites might be used to distribute apps like adware, browser hijackers and other software (potentially unwanted applications/PUAs).
-Browser hijackers usually are designed to change browser settings (promote fake search engines) and gather various data.
-Developers use them to collect information such as user's IP addresses, geolocations, URLs of a visited websites, entered search queries and other, (possibly sensitive) details.
-They share these details with other people who usually misuse it to generate revenue.
-Adware, if installed, displays intrusive ads that cover contents of opened pages and lead to questionable, potentially malicious pages.
-Additionally, some of these ads might be designed to run scripts that download and install unwanted applications.
-To avoid any possible problems caused by jackielovesdogs[.]com, tomorrowwillbehotmaybe[.]com, activeandbanflip[.]com and/or beforwardreallygo[.]com, we recommend to disable the hijacked Bulk Uploader WordPress add-on.
-Another way to deal with this problem is to try to update the Bulk Uploader add-on and Simple 301 Redirects plugin.
+Bulk Uploader is not a malicious application, however, cyber criminals misuse it to hijack legitimate websites and force their owners/administrators and visitors to visit addresses of websites that might be malicious (i.e., used to distribute malware, unwanted applications, and so on).
+These websites might be used to distribute apps such as adware, browser hijackers, and other software (potentially unwanted applications or 'PUAs').
+Browser hijackers are often designed to change browser settings (promote fake search engines) and gather data.
+Developers use them to collect information such as users' IP addresses, geolocations, URLs of a visited websites, entered search queries and other, possibly sensitive details.
+They share these details with other parties who misuse private data to generate revenue.
+If installed, adware displays intrusive ads that conceal underlying content of opened web pages and leads to dubious, potentially malicious sites.
+Additionally, some of these ads might run scripts that download and install unwanted applications.
+To avoid problems caused by jackielovesdogs[.]com, tomorrowwillbehotmaybe[.]com, activeandbanflip[.]com, and/or beforwardreallygo[.]com, disable the hijacked Bulk Uploader WordPress add-on.
+Another way to deal with this problem is to update the Bulk Uploader add-on and Simple 301 Redirects plugin.

 |Name||Redirects by Bulk Uploader|